Black History Month Lesson Plan: 14 Ideas for 2026

 Differentiate/Extend: Offer biographical timelines focused on one individual’s life across contexts.

-4. Study Black History Inventors, Black History Figures, and Black History Leaders and Heroes
+4. Study Black History Inventors, Figures, Leaders, and Heroes

 A focused study of trailblazers (scientists, artists, organizers, and leaders) shows how ingenuity and courage shape communities.
 Students practice research, interpretation, and presentation while drawing inspiration from lives of resilience and innovation.